coreboot/coreboot/Documentation/getting_started/kconfig.md

 - If there is no 'default' entry for a symbol, it gets set to 'n', 0, 0x0, or “” depending on the type, however the 'bool' type is the only type that should be left without a default value.
+- If possible, the declaration should happen before all default entries to make it visible in Kconfig tools like menuconfig.

 --------------------------------------------------------------------------------